-Through the understanding of the stages of development as indicated by Rudolf Steiner, an appreciation of students' rights and responsibilities to each other, teachers, and parents is engendered.
+Through the understanding of the stages of development as indicated by Rudolf Steiner, an appreciation of students' rights and responsibilities to each other, teachers and parents is engendered.

-The Schools' rights, responsibilities, rules and routines and consequences, forms the basis of all behaviour management and discipline.
+The school's rights, responsibilities, rules and routines and consequences, forms the basis of all behaviour management and consequences.